Protegrity-Developer-Edition/protegrity-developer-edition/README.md

 **Why This Matters**

 AI is transforming every industry, but privacy can’t be an afterthought.
-Protegrity Developer Edition 1.1.0 makes enterprise-grade data discovery and data protection developer-friendly, so you can build secure, privacy-first solutions for both AI pipelines and traditional data workflows.
-Whether you’re protecting sensitive information in analytics pipelines, business applications, or next-generation AI, Developer Edition empowers you to innovate confidently while keeping data safe.
+Protegrity AI Developer Edition 1.1.0 makes enterprise-grade data discovery and data protection developer-friendly, so you can build secure, privacy-first solutions for both AI pipelines and traditional data workflows.
+Whether you’re protecting sensitive information in analytics pipelines, business applications, or next-generation AI, Protegrity AI Developer Edition empowers you to innovate confidently while keeping data safe.

-Protegrity Developer Edition enables secure data and AI pipelines, including:
+Protegrity AI Developer Edition enables secure data and AI pipelines, including:

 - **Privacy in conversational AI:** Sensitive chatbot inputs are protected before they reach generative AI models.